 The Terra Wind is an amphibious motor home from Cool Amphibious Manufacturers International LLC (C.A.M.I.).
 With all the comfort associated with a Class A motor home the Terra Wind has the ability to travel on highways at speeds of up to 80 mph and cross the water at 7 knots.
 A Caterpillar engine, Allison transmission and Neway front and rear air suspension make the drive smooth and reliable.
 On the water an all aluminum hull, a marine drive transmission and one touch rudder control makes maneuvering the Terra Wind straightforward.
 Safety features include two onboard automatic fire extinguishers and a three zone bilge pump system.

-The WaterCar Panther is a vaguely Jeep-looking craft that combines a chrome moly chassis with a fiberglass (filled with flotation foam) and adds to it a 250 hp Honda V6 that drives through a custom transfer case that directs power either to the propellers or to the driving wheels.
+Introducing the he WaterCar Panther: an amphibious car that looks more like an amphibious Jeep, which is built on a chromoly chassis with a fiberglass hull (filled with flotation foam) and a 250 hp V6 Honda engine that drives through a custom transfer case that directs power either to the propellers at the bottom of the or to drive the rear wheels.
 The builders claim the 2950 lb.
 Panther will travel up to 44 mph in the water and 55 mph + on land.

 The Gibbs Aquada is a high speed amphibious vehicle developed by Gibbs Sports Amphibians and produced only in 2003 and 2004.
 It balso looks like a Mazda Miata wearing Totes.
 Powered by a 2.5 L Rover V6 it is capable of speeds of almost 100 mph on land and 31 miles per hour on water.
 Rather than adding wheels to a boat design, or creating a car that floats, the Aquada was designed from the ground up to perform very well in both fields, with over 60 patents covering technical innovations.
 And at $300,000 it better.
 In 2004 Richard Branson used a Gibbs Aquada to set a new record for crossing the English Channel in an amphibious vehicle.
 Branson cut 4 hours 20 minutes off the previous record of 6 hours, which had stood since the late 1960s.
 The new officially recorded time was 1 hour 40 minutes and 6 seconds.